CopernicaMarketingSoftware/Documentation/Yothalot/helloworld.md

     }

     /**
-     *  The final step in the reducer process calls the write() method that gets
+     *  The final step in the reducer process calls the write() method once for
-     *  called once for every found key, and for each reduced value.
+     *  every found key, and for each reduced value.
      *
      *  In this specific WordCount example, the key is a word, and the
      *  value the total number of occurances